EOSIO/eos/README.md

 sudo make install
 ```

-Also, to use the WASM compiler, eos has an external dependency on [binaryen](https://github.com/WebAssembly/binaryen.git):
+To use the WASM compiler, EOS has an external dependency on [binaryen](https://github.com/WebAssembly/binaryen.git):

 ```commandline
 cd ~